 4) What’s the cost of doing nothing?

-Since 54% of all VAT is going unclaimed, companies are losing out on $20 billion in uncovered VAT globally, according to Finance Monthly.
+42% of employee expense transactions fail to meet VAT reclaim requirements due to incorrect information or missing data, according to VATBox.
 Thus, failing to reclaim VAT can significantly increase the cost of your travel program, especially if your travelers aren’t aware of the correct steps to successfully complete its submission.
 Moreover, in today’s world of increasing electronic VAT reporting, tax authorities are now capable of using technology to identify “anomalies.”
 Many errors are identified in the space of VAT reclaims on expenses.
-As such, submitting an incorrect, incomplete, or not fully substantiated reclaim for VAT on expenses, involves potential risk, and possible exposure, of opening up further enquiries by the tax authorities.
+As such, submitting an incorrect, incomplete, or not fully substantiated reclaim for VAT on expenses, involves potential risk, and possible exposure, of opening further enquiries by the tax authorities.

 Automate VAT recovery to increase savings